-- Architectures and technologies for Future Media Internet and 3D processing enabling mass distribution, caching, filtering, aggregation and networking of 3D content with optimised user quality of experience, Optimised impact on the performance of the underlying processing and networking platforms.
-Optimisation of real time rendering of complex scenes from personalised user perspectives and minimisation of latency experienced through the network and associated edge processing platforms. - Technologies for 3D content representation with configuration/adaptation capabilities in multiple virtual worlds, with user controlled management of ownership, identification, trading, rights associated to presence in (possibly multiple 3D) domains. - Architectures and technologies ensuring that 3D augmented worlds are tightly coupled to the physical world, for commercial or social applications, beyond games.
+- Architectures and technologies for Future Media Internet and 3D processing enabling mass distribution, caching, filtering, aggregation and networking of 3D content and enhanced user quality of experience with optimised impact on the performance of the underlying processing and networking platforms.
+Optimisation of real time rendering of complex scenes from personalised user perspectives and minimisation of latency experienced through the network and associated edge processing platforms.

+- Technologies for 3D content representation with configuration/adaptation capabilities in multiple virtual worlds, with user controlled management of ownership, identification, trading, rights associated to presence in (possibly) multiple 3D domains.

+- Architectures and technologies ensuring that 3D augmented worlds are tightly coupled to the physical world, for commercial or social applications, beyond games.